 Industrial Engineer with experience in developing lighting plans (Hot Springs)

 No matter your situation this is a problem you can make a contribution toward solving.
 Here is a list of suggested action items.

-1. Show public support for natural state skies by joining our Facebook page: Dark-Sky Arkansas.
+1. Show public support for natural state skies by joining our Facebook page: Arkansas Natural Sky Association.
 Less than a minute to do and makes an ongoing invaluable contribution.

 2. Review your own lighting practices.
 This will be a physical contribution and save you money.

 3. Explore this website and the International Dark Sky Association website to educate yourself further.

 4. Join the International Dark Sky Association.
 Yes, this involves a bit of money but it is an essential universal lubricant for all progress.